I'm a self-taught web backend software engineer, with 5 years of professional experience, from the east of France.

 I like working in a product-led company where things are built to last.
 Better yet if the customers we will interact with are coworkers from the company's other departments.

 I'm not particularly interested in the front-end aspect of web dev but is instead much more open in the backend : performance, security, observability, databases, refactorings, etc...

 Regarding code and PHP specifically, working extensively with Laravel for over 4 years, several versions of if and PHP itself made me appreciate simple, straightforward, strongly typed and statically analysable code (so basically what Laravel isn't :/).

-Today I strive to create simpler applications, where the framework would be reduced to a minimum, instead of something you are supposed to "embrace" and follow the doctrine of even in your business layer.
+Today I strive to create simpler applications, where the framework would be reduced to a minimum, instead of something you are supposed to "embrace" and follow the doctrine of even in your business/domain layer.

 I believe that third party code (other dependencies) should be taken into account when talking about the complexity of the app and should as such be considered very carefully before adding one.

 Dependencies should then also be reduced to a minimum and that it's in many case more pertinent in the long term to reimplement (but not reinvent) simpler features in your projects so that it exactly match your needs and quality level.

 Embracing PHP's type system and third party static analysers to create "strongly" typed applications (at least as much as PHP allows) is one of the best way today (along with tests) to build resilient and easier to maintain applications.

 You can explore this website to learn more about the learning resources I create and the web projects I work on.